Task: Add AI / agent access governance to a data product

 policy compile is a pure function (contract in, JSON out — no cloud calls). policy apply defaults to --mode check (dry-run); pass --mode enforce to deploy.

-This emits the cloud-specific enforcement primitives and applies them.
-What gets emitted depends on the platform:
+This emits the cloud-specific access bindings and applies them.
+What gets emitted is platform-dependent — and not uniform:

 Step 5 — pick an enforcement mode